rlskoeser/rlskoeser.github.io/_posts/2016-06-13-intro-to-iiif.md

 ## Why APIs?

-@jpstroop addresses the question, "Why APIs?"
+@jpstroop addressed the question, "Why APIs?"

 The what:  for IIIF, an API is a protocol described by a specification that is technology independent (except that it assumes HTTP).
 It provides a common interface - for images: image size/orientation, formats, page order, accessible - you don't have to worry about about specific format, size, etc